ach-git/baseGM/README.md

 - [ ] Rank system

 ### Credits:
-Creations of the gamemode: [ach-git](https://github.com/ach-git)<br>
+Creator of the gamemode: of the gamemode: [ach-git](https://github.com/ach-git)<br>
-Creations of MYSQL lib: [OXmysql](https://github.com/overextended/oxmysql)<br>
+Creator of the gamemode: of MYSQL lib: [OXmysql](https://github.com/overextended/oxmysql)<br>
-Creations of the RageUI: https://github.com/ImBaphomettt/RageUI
+Creator of the gamemode: of the RageUI: https://github.com/ImBaphomettt/RageUI